Sunday, February 5, 2012

 He spoke about God as a loving, caring God who accepted everybody for who they were.
 I wanted this relationship with God he was talking about but I had this effeminate view of Christians.
 None of the really tough guys I knew were Christians, and being tough was a significant part of my life.
 I was very interested in how this huge All American Linemen could play football, a really tough sport, and be a Christian.

 One night after He finished speaking I asked to speak with him alone.
 We sat on a log and talked.
 I asked him "How can you be a Christian and be a football player?
 After all football was a violent sport.
 And I loved the violence: I played to win at all costs, even if that meant playing dirty."
-He said, "Football is a game - not a way of life.
-He said you can’t live your life as if it was a football game, and you can't play football as if it was your life."
+He said,

 And He told me that the most important thing I could ever do with my life was to begin a relationship with God who loved and accepted me so much that He sent His Son to die for me on the cross.